 Recommendation 7: Considering the importance of integrating social, economic and policy research in the context of water and land management projects, whatever the responsibility belongs to IWLMP or to SEPRP, there is the need for: (1) the reinforcement and extension of the use of multidisciplinary participatory methods at all stages of the research process, mainly for the phase of technology development, including the homogenization and formalization of research methods and tools in order to ensure an effective application of participatory and interdisciplinary approaches; (2) adopting a more global view of policy related issues and to take into consideration their diverse dimensions, e.g., economic, social and institutional aspects; (3) developing research projects that investigate policy issues at farm, community and local level; (4) further integrating the different levels of analyses at which policy issues are to be investigated and to extend them at all phases of a research project; (5) a periodic follow-up evaluation to be performed by the IWLMP in cooperation with NARS to ensure the best benefits from its projects and associated findings.

 Response: Accepted.
 ICARDA is keen to address policy issues at local and national levels, and to fully take account of all dimensions (economic, social and institutional) of policy-related issues.
 However, due to limited resources, this has been done only in some projects and for some innovations.
-ICARDA intends to enhance its policy work, , especially as it relates to technology adoption at local levels, but this will be subject to availability of additional resources.
-ICARDA will also monitor further its collaborative research with NARS through annual meetings and evaluation missions the impact of successful interventions and document in impact assessment studies.
-ICARDA’s policy research applies household data and national polices which naturally integrates policy analysis at farm and national levels.
+ICARDA intends to enhance its policy work, especially as it relates to technology adoption at local levels, but this will be subject to availability of additional resources.
+ICARDA will also monitor further its collaborative research with NARS through annual meetings and evaluation missions on the impact of successful interventions and document these in impact assessment studies.
+ICARDA’s policy research applies household data and national polices, which naturally integrates policy analysis at farm and national levels.
+These activities will involve SEPRP in terms of using quality science approaches to such studies.

 Recommendation 8: EPMR5 Recommendation 8 refers to reinforcing GISU “to tackle the challenges of the new Water and Land Program”.
 This recommendation may also be understood as demanding an increased collaboration between the GISU and the IWLPM.
 The Panel observed that the collaboration between IWLMP and GISU is excellent and could provide for more advanced results in various land and water domains; thus it is recommended to enhance GIS capabilities within IWLMP that could provide for synergies with GISU.

 Response Accepted.
 ICARDA is aware of the benefits of using GIS tools in its research.
-GISU was established to provide the necessary expertise and support and to enhance the capacity of the research programs in using GIS.
-When recruiting new staff in IWLMP, ICARDA favors candidates that have knowledge or expertise in GIS.
+GISU was established to provide the necessary expertise and support and to enhance the capacity of the research Programs in using GIS.
+These inputs into joint research are highly appreciated.
+When recruiting new staff in IWLMP, ICARDA favors candidates that have some knowledge or expertise in GIS, in additional to the water- and land-specific science requirements. .
 We will in addition, work on further enhancing GIS capacities within IWLMP staff, in order to expand the use of GIS tools in research and to provide for more synergies with GISU.

+ICARDA fully appreciates that the expertise and support provided by GISU in agroecological characterization and spatial analysis is critical to advanced research in land and water management and climate change, and recognizes that collaboration between GISU and the other research programs is essential.
+When recruiting new staff, IWLMP favors candidates that have knowledge or expertise in GIS, so that the program is better able to access, use and apply the results emanating from GISU.
+We will, however, work on further enhancing the GIS capabilities within IWLMP in order to further improve the collaboration and synergies with GISU.